 Look first for brilliant Jupiter; Saturn is the bright object immediately to Jupiter’s east.
-Although Saturn is easily as bright as a 1st-magnitude star – as bright as the brightest stars in our sky – the ringed planet can’t compete with the the king planet Jupiter, which outshines Saturn by some 13 times.
-After all, Jupiter almost always ranks as the fourth brightest celestial object, after the sun, the moon and the planet Venus, respectively (although Mars will temporarily reign as the fourth-brightest celestial body – and Jupiter as the fifth-brightest – in October 2020).
+Although Saturn is easily as bright as a 1st-magnitude star – as bright as the brightest stars in our sky – the ringed planet can’t compete with the the king planet Jupiter, which outshines Saturn by some 12 times.
+After all, Jupiter almost always ranks as the fourth brightest celestial object, after the sun, the moon and the planet Venus, respectively (although Mars temporarily reigned as the fourth-brightest celestial body – and Jupiter as the fifth-brightest – in October 2020).

-Watch for the moon in the neighborhood of Jupiter and Saturn for several days, centered on or near October 22.
+Watch for the moon in the neighborhood of Jupiter and Saturn for several days, centered on or near November 19.

 Venus – the brightest planet – reached its greatest elongation from the sun in the morning sky on August 12 or 13 (depending upon your time zone).
 But dazzling Venus will remain bright and beautiful as a morning “star” for the rest of this year.

-At mid-northern latitudes, Venus rises about 3 1/2 hours before the sun in early October, tapering down to about 3 hours by the month’s end.
+At mid-northern latitudes, Venus rises about 3 hours before the sun in early November, tapering down to about 2 1/2 hours by the month’s end.

-At and near the equator, Venus rises 2 1/2 hours before the sun in early October, decreasing to 2 hours at the month’s end.
+At and near the equator, Venus rises 2 hours before the sun in early November, decreasing to 1 5/6 hours at the month’s end.

-Throughout October, Venus in its faster orbit around the sun will be going farther and farther away from Earth.
+Throughout November, Venus in its faster orbit around the sun will be going farther and farther away from Earth.
 As viewed through the telescope, Venus’ waxing gibbous phase will widen, yet its overall disk size will shrink.
-Venus’ disk is 72% illuminated in early October, and 81% illuminated by the month’s end; Venus’ angular diameter, on the other hand, will shrink to about 85% of its initial size by late October.
+Venus’ disk is 81% illuminated in early November, and 88% illuminated by the month’s end; Venus’ angular diameter, on the other hand, will shrink to about 89% of its initial size by late November.